 The resulting HPSS architecture was able to write and retrieve data in parallel to the storage system, initially at one gigabyte/s.
-The HPSS architecture is also scalable--in capacity, bandwidth, and metadata--as the computers scale up in size making it well positioned to support the next-generation exascale supercomputers.
-Bland said the ongoing collaboration, which expanded to include Lawrence Berkelev National Laboratory in 1997, is a result of the partnership between IBM and the national labs.
-Industry wouldn't have done the project alone and the laboratories can't devote the necessary level of staffing.
-"It's a model for collaboration between the national labs and industry," Bland said.
-"The sustained investment by ASCR and NNSA means that as the labs deploy very large cutting-edge systems, the necessary infrastructure for storing and accessing data is on the floor and ready to go."
+The HPSS architecture is also scalable -- in capacity, bandwidth, and metadataas the computers scale up in size making it well positioned to support the next-generation exascale supercomputers.
+The ongoing collaboration, which expanded to include Lawrence Berkeley National Laboratory in 1997, is a result of the partnership between IBM and the national labs.
+Industry would not have done the project alone and the laboratories cannot devote the necessary level of staffing.
+HPSS is considered a model for collaboration between the national labs and industry.
+Sustained investment by ASCR and NNSA has allowed the labs to deploy and have ready the necessary infrastructure for storing and accessing data.